 Recovery is always hampered when calories are restricted, trying to increase the frequency of high-intensity training (e.g. weight training or intervals) is a recipe for disaster.
 If anything, the frequency (and especially the volume) of high-intensity work should be reduced somewhat when calories are restricted to avoid over training in the long-run.

 The grand majority of training done by strength/power athletes is, of course, strength power training.
 Yes, some type of general prep/work capacity work is often done (sled dragging for powerlifters, extensive tempo running for sprinters, etc) but anybody who doesn’t have their head up their ass knows that long-duration endurance training is about the worst choice for these types of athletes because it stimulates adaptations in the muscle that are not conducive to maximal performance.

 Put a bit differently, you show me a powerlifter or shotputter that runs and I’ll show you a guy who is not performing optimally.
-Show me one of those athletes who decides to start running for fat loss and I’ll show you one who just destroyed his performance.
+Show me one of those athletes who decides to start running for fat loss and I’ll show you one who just destroyed his performance or got injured.

 Training for these athletes, therefore, must revolve around the same types of training that they are doing for their sport.
 As noted above, at least some volume of heavy training should be done while dieting to maintain current strength and muscle mass levels.
 However, research clearly shows that the volume and frequency of training can be cut back rather significantly.

 Reductions in both of up to 2/3rds (so total sets and/or days of training can be reduced) are fine but ONLY if the intensity (weight on the bar) is maintained.
 So an athlete who was doing 6 sets of 3 in the back squat could conceivably cut back to 2 sets of 3 as long as he keeps the weight on the bar the same.
 If the intensity is cut back, strength and muscle mass will suffer.
 Again, some volume of heavy work must be kept in.